…and when they fail in this purpose they become the dangerously structured dams that block the flow of social progress.

 Along with her dedication to the law, Margaret is also enthusiastic about teaching.
 As a result, she has developed and conducted trainings and seminars for business executives, employees, fellow lawyers, and law enforcement professionals on topics as diverse as conducting investigations; implementing ethics and compliance programs; FCPA compliance; the False Claims Act; anti-corruption; conflicts of interest; lobbying; campaign finance; criminal law and procedure; and ethically interacting with governments.
 As an adjunct professor, Margaret taught courses on business law and public speaking.

 Active in her profession and in her community, Margaret is a member of the American Bar Association, the Washington DC Bar, and the National Association of Criminal Defense Lawyers.
 She is the former Global Issues Forum Co- Chairperson for the Washington Metro Association of Corporate Counsel.
-Margaret serves on the boards of the National Coalition of Homeless Veterans and the Washington DC Area Lawyers for the Arts; and she is a volunteer attorney for the Washington DC Homeless Law Clinic.
+Margaret serves on the board of the Washington DC Area Lawyers for the Arts.

 Margaret received her undergraduate degree in Finance from Miami University in Oxford, Ohio, and her law degree from the University of Pittsburgh School of Law.
 Upon her law school graduation, Margaret served as an appellate law clerk with the Ohio Court of Appeals.